 Bassinet covers and white noise machines can help soothe your little one.
 Make sure you check with your flight crew to confirm that they allow the airplane bassinet cover and sound machine you plan to use.

-Airplane Bassinet Covers
+Bassinet Covers (CoziGo)

 If you have a distractible little one or want to keep strangers from peeking in on your sleeping infant, an airplane bassinet cover can help.